 - Leak detection, protecting you against flooding in your kitchen

-If your dishwasher rests below the current flooring level, you should consider getting an ADA compliant dishwasher for its shorter height profile.
+If your dishwasher rests below the current flooring level, you should consider getting an ADA dishwasher for its shorter height profile.
 Just be sure to confirm that the distance below the counter to the raised portion of the floor is correct for the dishwasher you choose.
-And remember—not all dishwashers are created equal.
+And remember—not all ADA compliant dishwashers are created equal.
 By keeping the above-mentioned factors in mind, you’ll choose a dishwasher that not only fits your kitchen space but also fits your lifestyle and needs.